 Wednesday 5 - Thursday 6 December 2018

 The RAP Impact Measurement Report and the Australian Reconciliation Barometer illustrate the significant contribution RAPs make in advancing reconciliation in Australia.
-In comparison with the general community, employees at RAP organisations have higher trust for their Indigenous colleagues, lower prejudice, more frequent contact with Indigenous people, more positive attitudes to Indigenous people, and greater pride in Indigenous cultures.
+In comparison with the general community, employees at RAP organisations have higher trust for their Aboriginal and Torres Strait Islander colleagues, lower prejudice, more frequent contact with Aboriginal and Torres Strait Islander people, more positive attitudes to Aboriginal and Torres Strait Islander people, and greater pride in Aboriginal and Torres Strait Islander cultures.

 There are over 1000 organisations throughout Australia with RAPs, including corporates, local governments, community groups, universities, and state and federal departments.
-Only 20 of these organisations have Elevate RAPs, the highest of four RAP levels.
-Swinburne University of Technology is the first and only university to achieve an Elevate RAP.
-Richmond Football Club is the first and only sporting organisation to achieve an Elevate RAP.
+Only 23 of these organisations have Elevate RAPs, the highest of four RAP levels.
+Swinburne University of Technology is the first university to have an Elevate RAP.
+Richmond Football Club is the first sporting organisation to have an Elevate RAP.

 The National Reconciliation Action Plan (RAP) Conference 2018: Progressing Reconciliation is co-hosted by three of Australia’s leading organisations; Swinburne University of Technology, Reconciliation Australia, and the Korin Gamadji Institute, Richmond Football Club.
-It will feature both academics and RAP organisations aiming to analyse the RAP program, showcase examples of best practise, and discuss future pathways for the program.
+It will feature both academics and RAP organisations and will analyse the RAP program and showcase examples of best practise.

 The conference has three broad themes: